What parents need to know

 Is the bunny hutch harboring a vampire?
 The Monroes' pets are on patrol for the answer.
 Farcical and highly readable, this book wins its audience with silly situations, an amiable flirtation with daring subject matter, and eccentric behavior dropped into a conventional setting.

 Is it any good?

 The lighthearted inspiration that led Deborah and James Howe to almost daydream this book into reality shines through its pages, charming and amusing the reader.
 The intelligent Chester and his down-to-earth chum, Harold, go their separate ways over the dangers the fanged bunny brings into their home.
-But their differences are resolved in the end, with the vampire mystery lingering just enough to support … a sequel.
-(Several of them!)
+But their differences are resolved in the end, with the vampire mystery lingering just enough to support several sequels.